HOME is where the kitchen island is

 Natalie Venalainen is a Senior Designer at Men at Work Design-Build .
 She has 10 years of industry experience and has won several awards including the National Kitchen and Bath Association’s top 30 under 30 design professionals across North America in 2018.

-Claire Muldrew is a Designer at Men At Work Design-Build .
+Claire Muldrew is a Designer - formally with Men At Work Design-Build .
 Claire has a B.A in Architecture & Design and a profound interest in how the interior environment shapes our everyday living.

 Natalie Venalainen & Claire Muldrew